| This is for beginners and very much by a beginner.

 But not linearly - find an I-V curve for one,

 and you'll note they present a steepish curve over a specific threshold

 the MOV's rated voltage is basically that curve's knee where it starts conducting noticeably current.

-This characteristic makes them useful in parallel with a sensitive load, to protect that load against transient voltages and small surges, effectively shunting said transients away, and wasting them as a heat (which is also why they cannot deal with sustained over-voltages; they would basically become the load, and fry).
+This characteristic makes them useful in parallel with a sensitive load, to protect that load against high transient voltages / small surges, effectively shunting them away and wasting them as a heat.